 The school aims to serve its community by providing an education of the highest quality within the context of Christian belief and practice.
 It encourages an understanding of the meaning and significance of faith and promotes Christian values through the experience it offers to all its pupils.

 Text like this is a link to further information, within this document or elsewhere.

-Key Information - for explanatory notes, see Appendix A
+For explanatory notes, see Appendix A to the policy